Fermium/HyperQuotePicker/README.md

 # This software is slow, why?

-Because it is.
+Because it is made in the stupidest way possible.
 Computing all possible combinations is a O(n!) problem, one of the slowest possible types.
 You're going to need a powerful computer even for 20 suppliers and 5 pieces.
 We usually run it on a 32 core machine.

+The right way to do this is using a linear algebra solver.

 The code can be adapted with just a couple of lines to run in a cluster.

-It's also not optimized.
-Currently, the heavy lifting is done using data.frame, a very inefficient datatype.